 You’ve increased your revenue over a 60 or 90-day window, which is a more tangible benefit to your business than increasing either the average initial order value or the lifetime value of the customer.

 For CTC clients, we carefully track cohorts through a new tool we’ve developed in-house.
 This brings together data from Shopify, Google Analytics, email marketing platforms (like, Klaviyo), recurring subscriptions (i.e., ReCharge), and paid-media channels.

-The Growth Data Tool makes it possible to far more easily track payback windows based on a variety of cohorts:
+Statlas, previously known as The Growth Data Tool, makes it possible to track payback windows based on a variety of cohorts:

 No other digital marketing tactics have yet to outperform the online-sales power of email.
 Affordable, effective, and (with the right ingredients) personal.

 A relatively new kid on the digital block, SMS gives email campaigns a run for their money.
 SMS gets your messages in front of consumers where they’re already spending their time.